Obafemi-NG/Obafemi-NG/README.md

 <img src="https://i.imgur.com/JgIukue.jpg?1" align="center" style="width: 20%" />
 </div>

-### <div align="center">I'm Obafemi, an Artificial Intelligence student studying in Russia and I am always willing to learn new technologies  🛸</div>
+### <div align="center">I'm Obafemi, an Artificial Intelligence student in the University and I am always willing to learn new technologies  🛸</div>

 - 🌀 I’m currently learning how to use Django and Postgresql